 BONUS: Best hotels near Reykjavik Airport

 Reykjavik International Airport (KEF), officially called Keflavik Airport, is the main airport of the city and the place where you’ll most probably land when you arrive in the country.
-In case you have a super early or super late flight or if you have to wait until the morning to pick-up your rented car for your Iceland trip, then spending the night close to the airport might be a very good idea for you!

 If you decided to do so, scroll down to find my recommended airport hotels in Reykjavik (one per each type of budget):